After ‘intense’ negotiations, how Jamal Adams’ record-setting deal with the Seahawks finally came to fruition

 When camp started in late July, the two sides were about $4 million apart in annual compensation.
 The team initially offered to match the deal Denver gave to safety Justin Simmons — $15.25 million per year — and Adams countered with $19 million.

-They met in the middle at $17.5 million per year, but Adams’ camp was seeking the $2 million in additional guarantees and moving some of the cash flow into the first three years of the deal.
+They met in the middle at $17.5 million per year, but Adams’ camp was seeking the $2 million in additional guarantees and wanting to move some of the cash flow into the first three years of the deal.

 The Seahawks were holding their ground, and the negotiations hit a dead end on Friday, Aug.
 6.